COOKIE POLICY

 https://help.opera.com/en/latest/security-and-privacy/#clearBrowsingData

-In addition, co-owners indicate, below, the main web pages of the third parties described in Article 3 above:
+Furthermore, BAMBINI indicates below the main web pages of the third parties described in Article 3 above:

 https://www.cookiebot.com